 - Arrange for moving

-- Arrange for insurance on new house
+- Arrange for insurance on the house being purchased

 - Arrange for change over of utilities